pcattori/writing/tidy-processes-in-python/index.md

 ```

 The Flask server from the first run is still running, causing new runs to crash when a new Flask server tries to take the same port (by default port `5000` for Flask).
-`proc.kill` doesn't save us since that will kill the `python flask_app.py` subprocess, but the Flask server actually runs in a child process _of that subprocess_, leaving us with a [zombie process](https://en.wikipedia.org/wiki/Zombie_process) :zombie:.
+`proc.kill` doesn't save us since that will kill the `python flask_app.py` subprocess, but the Flask server actually runs in a child process _of that subprocess_, leaving us with a [zombie process](https://en.wikipedia.org/wiki/Zombie_process) 🧟.

 ## Solution

-The solution is to recursively kill :skull: all the children processes:[^1]
+The solution is to recursively kill 💀 all the children processes:[^1]
 [^1]: Yikes, OS programming is violent...

 ```python